 For this edition, Wave went to Calgary (Alberta) to interview Brazilian writer Luisa Cisterna.
-Married to the pastor Jaime Cisterna and mother of Tiago, Deborah and Lucas, being a writer is one of the many activities our guest pursues.
+Married to the pastor Jaime Cisterna and the mother of Tiago, Deborah, and Lucas, being a writer is one of the many activities our guest pursues.
 Holding an undergraduate degree in Languages from Rio de Janeiro and two post-graduate degrees, she is a teacher of both Portuguese and English in Canada, translator of numerous books, revisor, co-author of textbooks and an award-winning story writer in Brazil.
 Recently, she released her first novel, “Love in Construction”.
 The book, published in Portuguese, can be found on Amazon’s website (www.amazon.ca).
 In the interview, Luisa talks about her life in Canada, her intense professional activity and, of course, the launch of her book.

 Wave – Why Canada?
 How did this country come into your life?

 Luisa Cisterna – I always wanted to live outside Brazil.
 I dreamed of living in France, or Scotland, but after graduating, I started looking for a Master’s degree in the United States.
 The idea of coming to Canada came from my husband, then boyfriend, who was getting ready to study here in the interior of Alberta.
 So, we came, we got married and stayed from 1991 to 1993.
 We went back to Brazil, but Canada remained in our hearts.
 In 2006, we came back as immigrants, with our 3 children.

 Wave – Tell us a little about your family life and how you became part of the Canadian community of Calgary.